Tools

 MCP Server

-Query the DERO blockchain from AI assistants — no middlemen, no API keys, no surveillance.
+Query the DERO blockchain — and the canonical DERO documentation — from AI assistants.
+No middlemen, no API keys, no surveillance.

 Why This Matters

-AI assistants are powerful research tools, but most blockchain integrations route through centralized APIs that log your queries.
-This server runs on your machine, talks to your node (or a public one you choose), and communicates with your AI over local stdio.
-No accounts.
-No tracking.
-Just code you can audit.
+AI assistants are powerful research and dev tools, but most blockchain integrations route through centralized APIs that log your queries.
+This server runs on your machine, talks to your daemon (or a public one you choose), and communicates with your AI over local stdio.
+No accounts, no analytics, no tracking — just code you can audit.
+The bundled DERO documentation index (147 pages across derod, tela, hologram, and deropay) is shipped inside the package, so the AI can quote primary sources offline without a single network round-trip beyond the daemon you pointed it at.

 Install